bonsai-rx/sgen/docs/articles/basic-usage.md

 # Basic usage

+> [!TIP]
+> It is strongly recommend to be familiar with [Bonsai Scripting Extensions](https://bonsai-rx.org/docs/articles/scripting-extensions.html) before using this tool.

 ## Automatic generation of Bonsai code using Bonsai.Sgen

 We will expand this example later, but for now, let's see how to use `Bonsai.Sgen` to automatically generate Bonsai code for the `Person` object.